 If you’re worried about being cold sleeping in just your underwear at night, you could pack a pair of wool or synthetic long-johns/tights like these wool ones that I use, or cheaper polyester ones.
 I usually only bring those on late fall/winter trips, but ladies especially might want them, or those with sleeping bags that aren’t super warm.

 Most people use too heavy of a rain jacket in warm weather, which is ok if that’s what you have on hand, but being able to wear it comfortably on top of your T-shirt without overheating while hiking uphill in some rain is desirable.
 If you’re going in summer, this is more of a backup for short, unexpected showers, or just for wind protection at night, so having something light (< 8 – 10 oz) is nice.

-If you’re in a really low-rain place like California, you could even break my #1 rule and rock a cotton T-shirt as a base layer as long as you can swap it for another item at night if it gets damp from sweat or some freak rain.
+If you’re in a really low-rain place like central California, you could even break my #1 rule and rock a cotton T-shirt as a base layer as long as you can swap it for another item at night if it gets damp from sweat or some freak rain.
 Ditto for cotton underwear, although I’d still stick to wool or synthetic socks since these tend to get wet either from the outside (rain, river crossings, muddy trails) or the inside (sweat.)